Skip to main content

 As Robert Eggers explained about his Ellen: "She's an outsider.
 She has this understanding about the shadow side of life that is very deep, but she doesn't have language for that.
 She's totally misunderstood and no one can see her".
 According to the director this is connected with her being "born in the wrong era", "stuck in this period, is a victim of 19th-century society as much as she’s a victim of the vampire.
 She’s alone, she doesn’t have anyone who she can connect with, she loves her husband, but he doesn’t fully see her.
 The tragedy of this story is that the person who does see her is a fucking demon."
 Eggers also described his protagonist's inner conflict: "Lily-Rose Depp, who plays Ellen, describes it as ‘a battle against the darkness that all of these characters are fighting’.
 But to me, Ellen is fighting the same battle internally.
 I think she has, you know, almost a war going on inside of her.

 Ellen, as described by Eggers, "always understood and sensed the other, and she's highly tuned into the otherwordly.
 She's a deep person, but she doesn't have the language to talk about this stuff.
 As a young woman in this period, she doesn't have any authority.
 So she's being called melancholic and crazy, and so forth.
 So as much as Orlok is a demon, there's something he offers.
 Until she meets Von Franz, no one else is able to even possibly communicate with her".
+The director’s intention was always for his Ellen to “understanding things on a very deep level, [but] doesn’t have the language to articulate her experiences.”

 This dynamic is explored in the interactions between Ellen and Anna Harding, as the latter does not understand what Ellen is talking about, and dismisses it as a consequence of her "sickness".
 Ellen, as Robert Eggers explained, does not have the language to understand herself, either, and struggles to articulate her thoughts: "It’s as if there is something at play that is too awe-full or grave to explain."